knorm/knorm/docs/guides/validation.md

 # Validation

-Validation can be configured per field using the field config, for example:
+Validation is configured per field using the field config:

 ```js
 class User extends Model {}